Debugging

 - Dependency descriptions for each dependency analyzed

-- Rule violation descriptions for each rule violation detected
+- Rule policy violation descriptions for each rule policy violation detected

 You can enable/disable these message types using the boundaries/debug.messages setting: